 - It is also known as Symbiosis.

-The relationship between bacteria called nitrogen fixing bacteria and certain plants has been called called nitrogen fixing symbiosis, rather than mutualism.
+The relationship between bacteria called nitrogen fixing bacteria and certain plants has been called nitrogen fixing symbiosis, rather than mutualism.

 Lichen is the relationship between Cyanobacteria or algae and fungi, is one type of mutualism.
 Lichen is composed of primary producer (phycobiont = algae) and a consumer (mycobiont = fungi).
 Phycobiont converts radiant energy to organic compounds.
 Mycobiont takes this organic compounds from algae or phycobiont and gives protection to the algae or phycobiont.